TheMathGeek314/MoreStags/ReadMe.md

 	- A new file "*MoreStagsActiveSpoiler.txt*" will provide a list of active stags even if stags are not randomized
 - **QoL**'s *Stag Arrive* setting works with all new locations
 - **RandoSettingsManager** works as expected
+- **AlreadyEnoughPlayMaker** is recommended to reduce lag while scrolling but is not strictly required as a dependency

+## Known Bug
+- When a stag item is found in the same room as a stag location, the new item will not appear if the menu has already been opened in that room.
+- Reloading the room or stagging somewhere else will properly update the stag menu.
+- No fix is planned for this because doing so would induce excessive lag every time the stag menu is opened.
+- (This excessive lag technically already happens on room entry, but that's pretty unavoidable)

 ## New Stags (by area)
 #### Crossroads